 10 Oct Restoran Tasik Raban, Ipoh – Cawangan Stadium

-What are the good restaurant nearby?
-Any recommended food around here?
+What are the good restaurants (or makan places) nearby?
+Any food recommendations around here?
 This is one of the common questions our friends will ask upon checking into M Roof Hotel & Residences.
 As recommended by some of our family members who stays around our Ipoh Garden, we were brought to a Malay Restaurant by the name of Restoran Tasik Raban which is just next to a Fire Station in the vicinity of M Roof.
 It suddenly sparked my mind whereby every time passing by this restaurant, there are quite a number of cars parked at the roadside during lunch time and therefore a few of our family members decide to try it out on a random Thursday.
 As it is said to be quite packed during lunch hour, we went earlier and reached there by 1230pm.

 Banner of Restoran Tasik Raban